Facing huge inventory, Target cuts vendor orders, prices

-The actions comes after a pronounced spending shift by Americans, from investments in their homes, to money spent on travel, nights out for dinner and dressier clothes, a change that arrived much faster than major retailers had anticipated.
+The actions come after a pronounced spending shift by Americans, from investments in their homes to money spent on travel, nights out for dinner and dressier clothes, a change that arrived much faster than major retailers had anticipated.

 Target declined to give a dollar amount of merchandise orders that are being canceled and depths of the discounts.